 Jessica is a San Francisco native and has 2 children at St. Philip’s School.
 Jessica previously served as room parent and PTA President and is dedicated to the success of the school and parish.
 She is a graduate of University if San Francisco (USF) and Saint Mary’s College of California.
 She holds a Masters in Counseling Psychology and has over 15 years of experience in education.
 She currently works as a Head School Counselor at Rooftop K-8 in San Francisco.
 Jessica joined the Consultative Board in May 2018.

-Matthew Brennan, Esq., Development Committee
+Matthew Brennan, Esq., Marketing and Enrollment Committee

 Matthew is a father of five boys, three of whom are St. Philip’s students, Malachi, Gabriel and Gideon.
 He is the festival BBQ co-chair, his wife Dr. Gavia Brennan is the home room parent for 2nd grade and together they are the chairs for the sponsorship committee for the gala.
 Originally from San Francisco, Matthew attended St. Anne’s of the Sunset, Sacred Heart Cathedral and USF.
 Matthew and his family are members of St. Philip’s parish and love the sense of community that is fostered at our school.